 “After the divorce is final and the decree indicates which spouse gets the house, then your attorney must prepare paperwork to remove the other spouse from the deed.
 If this doesn’t happen, it’ll cause problems down the road when the spouse who kept the house finally decides to sell.”

-However, with some good advice and the help of a divorce specialist agent you can transform your contentious home sale from stormy seas to smooth sailing.
+However, by taking these tips to heart and following the advice of a divorce specialist agent, you can transform your contentious home sale from stormy seas to smooth sailing.

-Article Image Source: (Matthew Addington / Death to the Stock Photo)
+Header Image Source: (Matthew Addington / Death to the Stock Photo)